TITLE Director of Information Technology Services, West Plains

 IMMEDIATE SUPERVISOR Chancellor

-The Director of Information Technology Services is the senior administrative officer for the Office of Computer Services at the West Plains campus of Missouri State University and is responsible for the coordination and use of technology resources for the West Plains campus and for providing support to satisfy the academic and administrative technology needs of the campus and its satellite campuses.
-The Director participates in the policy development process regarding technology services for students, faculty, and staff, and the management of a wide range of client support services, including training, networking, telecommunications, administrative software support, and computer management.
+The Director of Information Technology Services, West Plains is the senior administrative officer for the Office of Information Technology Services at the West Plains campus of Missouri State University and is responsible for the coordination and use of technology resources for the West Plains campus and for providing support to satisfy the academic and administrative technology needs of the campus and its satellite campuses.
+The Director participates in the policy development process regarding technology services for students, faculty, and staff and manages a wide range of client support services, including training, networking, telecommunications, administrative software support, and computer management.
 The Director reviews, coordinates, and approves all technology-related purchases and upgrades, ensuring that new equipment is compatible with existing systems and the University's strategic plan.
-The Director provides supervision of staff, budget development, administrative support, and program planning and implementation for the West Plains Computer Services department.
-The Director serves as the liaison to Administration & Information Services and Computer Services in the Missouri State University System.
+The Director provides supervision of staff, budget development, administrative support, and program planning and implementation for the West Plains Information Technology Services department.
+The Director serves as the liaison to Information Services and Computer Services in the Missouri State University System to coordinate large-scale technology initiatives.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree in a technology-related field is required.
-An Associate's degree in a technology-related field and significant experience beyond that required for the position may be substituted for the Bachelor's degree.
+Education: A Bachelor’s degree is required in a computer-related field; however, an Associate’s degree in a technology-related field and significant experience beyond that required for the position may be substituted for the Bachelor’s degree.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Coordinates and supervises the day-to-day operations of the Computer Services department, including determining the optimal allocation of available resources.
+1. Coordinates and supervises the day-to-day operations of the Information Technology Services department, including determining the optimal allocation of available resources.

 2. Assures the delivery of responsive, quality academic/administrative computing services to the campus community.

-3. Serves as the Missouri State University – West Plains liaison to Administrative and Information Services and Computer Services in the Missouri State University System to coordinate all large-scale technology-based initiatives, policies, and plans.
+3. Serves as the Missouri State University – West Plains liaison to Information Services and Computer Services in the Missouri State University System to coordinate all large-scale technology-based initiatives, policies, and plans.

-7. Promotes open and viable channels of communication with all constituents by advising and conferring with directors and department heads about computing and network issues and concerns.
+6. Promotes open and viable channels of communication with all constituents regarding information technology policies, procedures, issues, and concerns.

-8. Ensures fiscal responsibility and accountability through coordination and preparation of the annual budgets for Computer Services and Student Computer Usage Fee, authorizing the expenditure of computing funds, and maintaining overall budget control.
+7. Plans for future growth, integration, and improvement of information technology services by ensuring fiscal responsibility and accountability through coordinating and preparing the annual budgets for Information Technology Services and the West Plains Student Computer and Technology Usage Fee, authorizing the expenditure of funds, and maintaining overall budget control.

-9. Determines computer needs for the West Plains and satellite campuses and their impact on the University resources.
-Promotes the efficient use of campus resources by participating in the development of software and hardware standards and ensuring that infrastructure costs are included in all computer requirement analyses.
+8. Determines information technology needs for the West Plains and satellite campuses and their impact on the University resources and promotes the efficient use of campus resources by participating in the development of software and hardware standards and ensuring that infrastructure costs are included in all computer requirement analyses.

-10. Plans for the future growth/integration of information technology by serving on appropriate committees on the West Plains campus and University System and participating in developing and coordinating clear, concise campus IT policies, procedures and guidelines ensuring harmony with University System operations.
-Serves as the Missouri State University-West Plains representative on the system-wide Information Technology Council.
+9. Plans for the future growth/integration of information technology by serving on appropriate committees on the West Plains campus and University System and participating in developing and coordinating clear, concise campus IT policies, procedures, and guidelines to ensure consistency with University System operations and serves as the Missouri State University-West Plains representative on the system-wide Information Technology Council.

-11. Develops a competent, productive and effective departmental staff, both directly and through delegation, by hiring, training, and supervising, all employees of the Computer Services department.
-Coordinates/encourages ongoing professional development of all employees of the Computer Services department.
+10. Provides leadership and develops a competent, productive and effective staff, directly and through delegation, by hiring, training, and supervising, all employees of the Information Technology Services department and coordinates and encourages ongoing professional development of all employees of the Information Technology Services department.

-12. Promotes efficient use of technology funds by preparing bid specifications for West Plains campus technology purchases.
+11. Promotes efficient use of technology funds by preparing bid specifications for West Plains campus technology purchases and ensuring proper integration with the University’s enterprise architecture.

-13. Contributes to the fiscal responsibility of the West Plains campus by identifying secondary users of computer equipment selected for replacement, coordinating the transfer of equipment between users, ensuring accountability of resources during the transfer, and minimizing service disruption.
+12. Contributes to the fiscal responsibility of the West Plains campus by identifying secondary users for computer equipment selected for replacement, coordinating the transfer of equipment between users, ensuring accountability of resources during the transfer, and minimizing service disruption.

-14. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chancellor.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chancellor.

 15. Contributes to the overall success of the West Plains campus by performing all other duties and responsibilities as assigned by the Chancellor.

-The Director of Information Technology Services reports to and is supervised by the Chancellor and in turn exercises supervision over all employees of the West Plains Computer Services Department.
+The Director of Information Technology Services, West Plains reports to and is supervised by the Chancellor and supervises all employees of the West Plains Information Technology Services Department.

 OFFICE OF HUMAN RESOURCES